jhrcook/academic-kickstart/content/post/find-intersection-of-histograms-R/index.md

 title: "Find the intersection of overlapping histograms in R"
 subtitle: ""
-summary: ""
+summary: "How to find the point where two histograms overlap."
-authors: []
+authors: ["admin"]
 tags: ["R", "programming", "statistics"]
 categories: []
 date: 2019-08-14T13:02:21-04:00
 lastmod: 2019-08-14T13:02:21-04:00
 featured: true
-draft: true
+draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
   caption: ""
-  focal_point: ""
+  focal_point: "Center"
-  preview_only: false
+  preview_only: true

 # Projects (optional).
 #   Associate this post with one or more of your projects.